lara-openai/agent-supply-chain-mcp/README.md

 ### 0. Databricks assets

 You can kick start your project with Databricks’ Supply-Chain Optimization Solution Accelerator (or any other accelerator if working in a different industry).
-Clone this accelerator’s GitHub repo into your Databricks workspace and run the bundled notebooks:
+Clone this accelerator’s GitHub repo into your Databricks workspace and run the bundled notebooks either sequentially or by just running notebook 1:

 https://github.com/lararachidi/agent-supply-chain/blob/main/README.md